Kona Big Honzo 2018 Review

-The components on this $1,.799 Big Honzo fit the price tag fairly well.
+The components on this $1,799 Big Honzo fit the price tag reasonably well.
 What's the catch?
-Riders looking to push their riding skills and get a little chargey may have serious problems with the Shimano M315 brakes.
+Riders looking to push their riding skills and charge may have serious problems with the Shimano M315 brakes.
 There is very little stopping power and the performance when wet is miserable.
 The RockShox Recon fork isn't excellent, but it works well enough.

 The Big Honzo is a reliable climber with solid geometry.
 Motoring up sweeping and smooth singletrack is pleasant.
 The theme of harsh rear-end feedback persists on the climb; this forces riders to get up out of the saddle to pedal through rocks.
 The components found on our test bike worked well on the ascent.

 The Big Honzo has a comfortable and relatively upright climbing position.
 Here the cockpit feels pleasantly compact despite having a sizeable reach.
-Steering is direct and the front wheel stayed on the ground through uphill switchbacks.
+Steering is direct, and the front wheel stays on the ground through uphill switchbacks.
 Our medium test bike weighs in at 29 lbs 6 oz.
-It never feels bulky, sluggish or hefty on the ascent.
+It never feels bulky, sluggish, or hefty on the ascent.
 Having the rear axle short and tucked into the BB can sometimes lead to an unstable rear end that causes riders to "loop out" under pedaling forces.
-This was our experience with the Santa Cruz Chameleon.
-It was no the case with the Big Honzo, the rear end has plenty of traction.
+This was our experience with the Salsa Timberjack.
+It was not the case with the Big Honzo; the rear end has plenty of traction.

 The short and stiff rear end makes climbing rough terrain jarring.
 You need to get up and out of the saddle and power over it.
 Staying seated provides a harsh and unpleasant bounce.
 Your best bet is to stand up, gas it, and hope the rock garden is short.
 The Specialized Fuse has a far more forgiving ride thanks to a little frame flex in the rear triangle and 3.0-inch tires.
 The Fuse feels a bit more like a full suspension bike while the Big Honzo feels like it has a rigid rear end.

 The SRAM NX 1x11 with a 30:42 climbing gear worked well.
 The Maxxis Rekon 2.8-tries hooked up nicely in all conditions.